Point No. 1: Touring and promotion

-Reception
+Critical reception

 Critical reception for Point #1 varied.
 Heather Phares of AllMusic gave a positive review, noting how Albini helped the band "create forceful, mercurial indie rock" and added "In line with Chicago's ambitious music scene, Chevelle's challenging take on rock is also a rewarding one."

+In a 2013 article, Brian Baker of Cincinnati CityBeat wrote that Point #1 "reflected the Loefflers' alternative/hard rock influences (Helmet, Tool, The Cure)".
+He also claimed that the album "caused a dust-up with its release on a Christian music label, creating confusion over Chevelle's philosophical perspective".

-Chevelle received GMA Dove Awards for the more popular song "Mia" in 2000 and "Point #1" in 2001.
+Chevelle received GMA Dove Awards for "Mia" in 2000 and "Point #1" in 2001.
 The album also received an award for "Hard Music Album" in 2000 by the Dove Awards.

-Point #1 has earned Chevelle many comparisons to the successful progressive metal band Tool.
-The music video for "Mia" was, like some of Tool's videos, completely stop motion animated.
-Additionally, Pete Loeffler's vocals, like those of Maynard James Keenan, range from soft and melodic to brutal and gut-wrenching.
-"Long", for instance, is notable for Loeffler's climactic twelve-second-long scream.

 Track listing

 Personnel

+Credits adapted from the CD booklet.